ali-irawan/mogaway/README.md

-mogawe
+mogaway
 ======

 Lightweight Mobile Gateway

-mogawe is lightweight server that will serve mobile clients using REST service
+mogaway is lightweight server that will serve mobile clients using REST service

 Basic Feature
 ======